hongseok-yang/probprog17/README.md

 ## Group Activities

 2-3 people form a group and have to do two main tasks.
-The first is to select a recent paper on probabilistic programming or a related topic, and to give a 30-min presenation on the selected paper.
+The first is to select a recent paper on probabilistic programming or a related topic, and to give a 30-min presentation on the selected paper.
 The second is to carry out a project on building a cool application of probabilistic programming, or on extending existing results slightly.
 This extension neither has to be grand nor has to produce better algorithms in terms of performance than existing ones, as long as it is analyzed and carried out thoughtfully.
 In an ideal world, both activities are related; a group reads a paper, presents it, and works on extending the results in the paper.
-This ideal is, however, just a recommedation, not a requirement.
+This ideal is, however, just a recommendation, not a requirement.

 Track A:
 Track B: